 It is a relatively common experience to lose track of what one is doing: We may stop following what someone is saying during conversation, enter a room and realise we have forgotten why we came in, or lose the thread of our own thoughts leaving us with a sense that we had reached a moment of insight that is now lost forever.
+One important influence on making sure that we can stay on target to achieve our goals is the capacity for meta-cognition, or the ability to accurately assess our own cognitive experience.
+Meta cognition is important because it allows us the opportunity to correct for errors if and when they occur.
+I have recently become interested in this capacity for accurately assessing the contents of thought and along with two different groups of collaborators have begun to explore its neural basis.

 Yesterday, as I was completing my morning coffee and internet ritual, @le_feufollet broke the sad news to me of Aaron Swartz’s death.
 Aaron was a leader online, a brilliant coder and developer, and sadly a casualty in the fight for freedom of information.
 He was essential in the development of two tools I use every day (RSS and Reddit), and though his guerilla attempt to upload all papers on JSTOR was perhaps unstrategic, it was certainly noble enough in cause.
 Before his death Aaron was facing nearly 35 years in prison for his role in the JSTOR debacle, an insane penalty for attempting to share information.
 We don’t know why Aaron chose to take his life, but when @la_feufollet and I tried to brainstorm a tribute to him, my first thought was a guerilla PDF uploading campaign in honor of his fight for open access.
 I’m not much of an organizer, so I posted in one of the many rising reddit threads and hoped for the best: